Wisc-HCI/NRI-authoring-Backend/src/wpi_jaco/mico_planning/src/README.md

   The mico planner is the class used to interact with the mico arm.
   The list of operations includes:
   1. Transport_Empty()
+    The planner is given X,Y,Z position and orientation of the target end-effector, MoveIt commander it used to generate the optimal trajectory for the arm, and the plan is executed.
   2. Grasp()
+    The gripper will be set to grasp the object with specific effort.
   3. Transport_Loaded()
+    The planner is given X,Y,Z position and orientation of the target end-effector, MoveIt commander it used to generate the optimal trajectory for the arm, and the plan is executed.
+The object is grasped along the way is is transported.
   4. Transport_Home()
+    The planner returns to the home position, given the generated optimal trajectory given the current position.
   5. Read_Position()
+    The planner calls get_current_pose().pose to get the current end-effector X,Y,Z position as well as the orientation.
+The position information is sent to the front-end through the mico master.